Public Works Project Updates

 Staff continues working with Caltrans Office of Local Assistance to secure the funding and process all the paperwork that accompanies the federal funding on this project.
-Construction is anticipated in late summer 2022.
+Construction is now anticipated in spring/ early summer 2023.
 This project will add a new class 1 bike path on the west side of Old Redwood Highway from the termination of the current Caltrans project on the off-ramp to the pedestrian 101 overcrossing.

 Measure B Group 4 Pavement Rehabilitation

 Maggiora & Ghilotti paving work has ground to an extended pause with inclement weather.
 Paving should occur through until early 2023.
 Streets to be paved include most streets south of downtown, in Baltimore Canyon, and South Eliseo Drive.
 More detailed information is available on the City’s website under ‘fixing our roads.
 A schedule of planned paving dates for each street is provided; however, please note that the schedule will change weekly as each day that is no suitable for paving will push all paving dates out by a day.